-Server virtualization has been growing in popularity for a decade, and some people now believe it's not just popular but standard practice.
+Server virtualization has been growing in popularity for a decade, and some people now believe it’s not just popular but standard practice.
 But what is the most up-to-date advice for planning, implementing, and maintaining a virtualization project?
 We asked two experts: David Barker, founder and technical director of 4D Data Centers in London, UK, and Peter Rittwage, partner and senior technical engineer at IntelliSystems with offices throughout Georgia and South Carolina.
+(Note: This article about server virtualization is available as a free PDF download.)

 SEE: Virtualization policy (Tech Pro Research)